td0/floret-snitcher/README.md

 # FLORET SNITCHER

 Scrapper script written in NodeJS.
-Nodejs has to be installed to this script.
+Nodejs has to be installed to run this script.
 Here's how to run it:

 ```bash